BB31420/Python_Valley/README.md

 # 🌾 Welcome to Python Valley! 🐔

-Hey there, future farmer-coders!
+Hey there, farmer-coders!
 Ready to combine the fun of Stardew Valley with the power of Python?
 Let's grow some code! 🌱💻

 ## 🎮 What's This All About?